Woynert/aboutlife/IDEAS.md

     * task manager: A section that shows a list of the opened apps with icons and thumbnails and a way to close them.
     * Alternatively from being able to specify a custom "task".
 Allow the creation of "goals", goals are displayed in a list, so, the user can choose to work on a specific goal.
     * Before starting a task show a countdown screen for preparing.
 Like Mario Kart's intro: 3, 2, 1, GO!
+    * A section to watch motivational media, including: images, videos, music, and pdfs.
+This could use regulation.
 * Alongside the "need internet" button, add a "shutdown on finish" button.
 * Allow internet usage in intervals of 5 minutes (ON/OFF).
 * Make it so that for each minute without internet, you get a minute (or two) with internet.
 You start with 5 minutes each session.